intigriti/misconfig-mapper/README.md

 <figure><img src=".gitbook/assets/image%20(3).png" alt=""><figcaption></figcaption></figure>

-You can additionally also pass request headers using the `-headers` flag to comply with any request requirements (separate each header using a **double semi-colon**):
+Additionally, you can pass request headers using the `-headers` flag to comply with any request requirements (separate each header using a **double semi-colon**):

 ```
 -headers "User-Agent: xyz;; Cookie: session=eyJ...;;"